MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-program.md

 - Allow running independently of assignments: True or False (Default = False) Specifies whether or not users may run the program independently, regardless of its assignment status.
 - Allow Software Install Outside of Maintenance Windows: True or False (Default = False) Allows the application to install even if the installation would occur outside of a maintenance window.
 - Allow System Restart Outside of Maintenance Windows: True or False (Default = False) Allows the advertised program to restart the client even if the restart would occur outside of a maintenance window.
-- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content is not immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it is within the boundaries for that point.
+- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content isn't immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it is within the boundaries for that point.
 - Comment: An optional comment associated with the deployment.
 - Fast (LAN) boundary deployment option: Specifies how a program is run when the client is connected within a fast (LAN) network boundary.
 Options are:
     -   **Download content and run locally** (default): the client will download the content from the Distribution Point before attempting to run the program.